JHU-CLSP/SciTaRC/README.md

 ## 📖 Citation

-If you use this benchmark, please cite our paper:
+If you use this dataset, please cite our paper: